Stexinator/TheWitcherTRPG/README.md

 - prepared backend data for consumable item effects
 - prepared backend data for more complex attack/damage interactions/calculations
 - fixed deprecations in diagrams sheet
+- fixed error in item name when crafting failed

 ### 1.042 ###
 - add field to show total weight of stored items and carry capacity of container